 In Adapter Mode, the router must be connected to the wireless network of the main router.
 In this mode, the device works as a wireless bridge with a disabled own access point, providing access to the Wi-Fi network to all devices connected via cable to its network ports.

-For more information on configuring this mode, see the article Adapter Mode.
+For more information on configuring this mode, see the article Adapter Mode, Configuring Adapter Mode on models with an A/B operating mode switch.

 3. Repeater/Extender Mode (C)